Noah Schnapp is exactly the sort of subject that can go wrong if handled too fast.

 That is a powerful kind of actor-story because it reverses the usual hierarchy.
 We often imagine performers supplying emotion to characters.
 Here the character also gave something back, a way of understanding desire, fear, and public risk.

 By 2025, Netflix Tudum was treating that parallel as part of the official story of Stranger Things itself.
-In coverage of the final season, Schnapp said you could not really separate his journey from Will's.
+In coverage of the final season, Schnapp said you could not separate his journey from Will's.
 He described the role as central to the confidence that later let him be public about who he was.

 The arc mattered because it unfolded slowly, not because it shocked anyone